Hunter Valley History

 Also among Busby’s collection were Chardonnay and Pinot Noir cuttings obtained from the famous Clos du Vougeot vineyard in Burgundy.

 One key feature of the Hunter River wine industry has been its scientific approach to the growing of the vines and making of wine.
-In the 1840’s James king and others formed a society to exchange ideas and taste the products of their endeavours, comparing the wines to those from France.
-In the age of enlightenment their approach was fundamental to working out the most appropriate varietals, trelissing, fertilising, pruning, wine making and transport.
+In the 1840s James King and others formed a society to exchange ideas and taste the products of their endeavours, comparing the wines to those from France.
+In the age of enlightenment, their approach was fundamental to working out the most appropriate varietals, trellising, fertilising, pruning, winemaking and transport.